HL7/fhir-saner/input/pagecontent/measure_group_ventilators.md

 NOTE: The coding of this measure reports that it counts ventilator outlets.
 During the early period of the COVID Epidemic, a facilities in New York City and elsewhere used a single ventilator to support more than one patient.
 In the US, the FDA issued an emergency use authorization for such use.
-CDC issued guideance describing the counting of Bi-level Positive Airway Pressure (BiPAP) equipment when such equipment and procedures were available within the facility.
+CDC issued guidance describing the counting of Bi-level Positive Airway Pressure (BiPAP) equipment when such equipment and procedures were available within the facility.
 This guide makes NO recommendation about the appropriateness of this use, but notes this so that measure developers will consider such cases when creating measures.